 These are important for keeping you in a good mood.

 Drink a couple of cups a day of basil leaf tea to aid you in managing your stress level.

 Basil juice or basil tea can treat stomach cramps and stomachaches.

 It helps prevent common digestion issues like constipation, diarrhea, and indigestion.

-11. Basil Helps Improve The Health Of Your Kidneys
+15. Basil Helps Improve The Health Of Your Kidneys

-Basil is able to help your kidneys function better.
+Basil can help your kidneys function better.

 Drinking basil tea regularly for a few months is said to help remove kidney stones.

-12. Helps With Your Liver Health Too
+16. Helps With Your Liver Health Too

 Not only does it help your kidneys, but basil also helps your liver function smoothly.